meker12/commerce-channels.en/help/amazon-channel/managing-stores.md

 ---
 title: Amazon Stores View
 description: Go to the Amazon Stores view to quickly review basic statistics for each of your Amazon stores, and access management options.
+exl-id: 1376cd84-da81-4d3b-a5be-218aa802eed6
 ---
 # Amazon Stores view

 When viewing the Amazon sales channel home page, the _Amazon Stores_ view opens by default.